-I am 24 years old (or young, as some people constantly remind me!) and I am at the start of my long, long journey into trying to actually embody the Mama Mad persona I have so aptly devised for myself.
+I am 26 years old (or young, as some people constantly remind me!) and I am on a journey (aren’t we all?!)

 In April 2016 I was diagnosed with polycystic ovary syndrome.
 (PCOS)

 “Polycystic ovary syndrome (PCOS) is a common condition that affects how a woman’s ovaries work.”

 After the best part of 18 months spent begging my GP to refer me to a Specialist, I saw the lovely Dr Busby at the Alexandra Hospital in Cheadle, Cheshire.